Wikistrat: 2016 US presidential election campaign

 In 2015 Zamel's company Wikistrat spent a week running scenarios called the Cyber Mercenaries project on how a U.S. election interference campaign could be made by Russian cyber actors which was reported to Donald Trump Jr in 2016.

 Zamel's company Psy Group formed a partnership with Cambridge Analytica to jointly bid for contracts with the American Government after the 2016 Trump election win.

 US Special Counsel Robert Mueller ― who investigated Russian meddling in the 2016 American elections ― questioned Wikistrat founder Joel Zamel about his relationship with George Nader, a witness who cooperated in the Special Counsel investigation.
 Mueller also asked questions about the work of Wikistrat.

 Donald Trump Jr. had met with Zamel, Nader, and Erik Prince in Trump Tower in August 2016.
 Their discussion reportedly included an offer on the part of Zamel for pro-Trump manipulation of social media.

 On April 5, 2019, the Senate Intelligence Committee sent a letter to Walter Soriano, the owner of USG Security Limited based in Britain and Israel for his communication with Paul Manafort, Michael Flynn, Psy-Group, Wikistrat, and Black Cube, Orbis Business Intelligence (a firm co-founded by Christopher Steele).

-Jamal Khashoggi

-According to a July 2018 email, Oren Kesler told a Wikistrat employee that Jamal Khashoggi worked for the firm.
-In a separate email sent shortly after Khashoggi's death, Kesler denied that Khashoggi ever worked for Wikistrat.
-In late 2019, Wikistrat finally admitted to Forensic News that Khashoggi had in fact worked for the firm.
-According to The New York Times and The Daily Beast, the founder of Wikistrat, Joel Zamel, met with General Ahmad Asiri, the Saudi general who ordered Khashoggi's assassination, along with Trump advisor, Michael Flynn, in early 2017 to discuss covert operations to destabilize Iran.
-One of the topics discussed at these meetings was the use of covert operations to assassinate dissidents.
-According to Zamel's lawyers, Zamel turned down the offer to participate in "lethal operations."